Trust In A Proven White Collar Criminal Defense Firm

+Rogers Sevastianos & Bante LLP provides top-notch defense against white collar crime charges including fraud, embezzlement and forgery.
 The term “white collar crime” encompasses a wide range of criminal conduct.
-Typically, white collar crimes are those that are accomplished by non-violent means for purely financial gain.
+Typically, white collar crimes are nonviolent crimes committed in a business or professional setting for purely financial gain.
 The type of conduct associated is often broadly defined, and many allegations of these kinds of offenses are unsubstantiated.

 Fortunately, in many cases, there are defenses available in white collar criminal cases.
 Some of the more common include the following:

-- Fourth Amendment Violations – Most white collar criminal cases are the result of significant investigation on the part of authorities.
+- Fourth Amendment violations – Most white collar criminal cases are the result of significant investigation on the part of authorities.
 If the way the investigation was conducted violated your constitutional rights in any way, it could result in the evidence gathered being deemed inadmissible in court.

-- Lack of Intent – Many white collar offenses require that the defendant intended to violate the law, and sometimes investigations ensnare innocent people whose actions furthered a scheme without their knowledge.
+- Lack of intent – Many white collar offenses require that the defendant intended to violate the law, and sometimes investigations ensnare innocent people whose actions furthered a scheme without their knowledge.
 When this occurs, it may be possible to have a case dropped or to secure an acquittal should the case go to trial.

 Schedule A Free Consultation To Discuss Your Case

 A key to successfully defending against white collar crime charges is to obtain all available facts, and to understand in advance what the government’s evidence is and how to counter it in court.

 We can conduct a full investigation of your charges and draw on our knowledge of government evidence and tactics to put together the strongest possible defense.
 We have successfully handled one of the country’s largest Medicaid/Medicare fraud cases, along with hundreds of other white collar crime cases.
 For more information, please contact our firm online or call 314-884-8991 to get in touch with our attorneys.
 Free consultations are available.